Voggastur/data-centric-dev-project/README.md

 * A user implementation would also mean some kind of login page, with encrypted password management, which would check against the password field

-* Numericals for strength, perception, endurance, charisma, intelligence, agility, luck should be added in the future, there would be a max numeral available to distribute among these attributes.
+* Numericals for typical roleplay attributes such as strength, perception, endurance, charisma, intelligence, agility, luck should be added in the future, there would be a max numeral available to distribute among these attributes.

 ## 4. Technologies used <a name="Technologies"></a>